-UC Hastings’ leaders, with its project development and community partners, marked the topping out of the College’s new building at 198 McAllister St. with a celebration on Nov.
+UC Law SF’ leaders, with its project development and community partners, marked the topping out of the College’s new building at 198 McAllister St. with a celebration on Nov.
 2. Topping out, sometimes referred to as topping off, means that the new building’s superstructure is complete.

-This project, the second phase of the UC Hastings Academic Village – a living and learning community in the Tenderloin neighborhood of San Francisco – is an example of the power of public-private partnerships and their effectiveness in achieving high-priority projects.
+This project, the second phase of the UC Law SF Academic Village – a living and learning community in the Tenderloin neighborhood of San Francisco – is an example of the power of public-private partnerships and their effectiveness in achieving high-priority projects.

 The topping out ceremony occurred almost two years to the day from the groundbreaking ceremony for the project, though construction officially started in September 2020.
 “This is really a monumental day,” said John Long, lead architect with Perkins & Will, the company designing the building, who called the building, “trendsetting, mixed-use, urban, academic and residential.”